Black Career Woman Spotlight

 What strategies or steps have you taken to achieve success in your chosen field?

 Networking and my endless dedication to keep learning and growing, has helped get to where I am today.
-As a New Yorker, born and raised, I am used to bumping into people from all walks of life on a daily basis, which makes it easy for me to accomplish my goal of meeting someone new or learning something new each and every day.
+As a New Yorker, born and raised, I am used to bumping into people from all walks of life on a daily basis, which makes it easy for me to accomplish my goal of meeting someone new or learning something new each and every day and every day or finding useful internet medicine websites.
 Surrounding myself with inspirational women through my work with Dressing Room 8 and Sistas On Fire IRL series, I am able to learn more about what entrepreneurship and leadership is all about.

 What challenge(s) have you experienced in the workplace and how did you overcome it?